Live life on your own terms!

 Rely on Various Sources of Income

 Do not keep yourself limited to just one source of income.
-Explore diverse fields of generating income by relying on part time job, freelancing, blogging and the likes.
-You may monetise the training offered in your website or generate income from your blogs or even set up some other side sources of income to buffer you during the initial period of financial insecurity.
+Explore diverse fields of generating income by relying on part-time jobs, freelancing, blogging and the likes.
+You may monetize the training offered on your website or generate income from your blogs or even set up some other side sources of income to buffer you during the initial period of financial insecurity.